ytouati5/practical-programming-in-chemistry-exercises/week_01/README.md

 Whenever you make changes to your repository, you need to commit them to save the changes to the repository's history.

 5. Add an image of your favorite molecules to the repository directory.
-Your TAs recommend `Caffeine`.
+Your TAs recommend `Caffeine` :coffee:.
 6. Type the following command to stage the changes:
 ```bash
 git add caffeine.png # stages only the added file - replace with the file name